 Scenic Vernazza's train station sits between two tunnels, where its platforms reach.

-The Vernazza train station is wedged between two tunnels, and longer trains arriving from both north and south often remain partially inside the tunnel when stopped.
+The Vernazza train station is wedged between two tunnels, and longer trains arriving from both north and south often remain only partially inside the tunnel when stopped.
 The platform continues for a stretch inside the tunnel, so passengers can get on and off the train even if their car has stopped in the tunnel.

-There are only two tracks: those traveling south toward La Spezia stop on the inland track and those traveling north toward Genoa stop on the track on the coastal side of the station.
+There are only two tracks, those traveling south toward La Spezia stop on the inland track and those traveling north toward Genoa stop on the track on the coastal side of the station.
 Only regional trains stop at Vernazza, though other direct trains run at full speed past the station, so you should always stay behind the yellow safety lines on the platform.
 The station has public restrooms, a staffed ticket office, and a waiting room.
 There is no bar or luggage storage.

 Hotels in Vernazza